zanuka/leaderport-core-ui/README.md

 2. Integration with Sui wallet for transactions
 3. Proper error handling for storage operations

-⚠️ **Note**: During Testnet, do not store sensitive or private data without additional encryption measures.

-By combining Hono's efficient routing and Bun's superior runtime performance, LeaderPort enables instant updates and retrieval of leaderboard data, making it ideal for applications requiring real-time ranking and score tracking across millions of users.

-The initial prototype will be launched as a browser extension in 2025, supporting Chrome, Firefox, and Safari.
-This MVP aims to ensure seamless functionality across all major browsers, providing a consistent user experience regardless of the platform.

-If successful, work will continue towards developing a full-fledged SaaS platform.
-This will include additional features and enhancements based on user feedback and market demand, ensuring LeaderPort remains at the forefront of real-time leaderboard solutions.

-## Mission Statement
-LeaderPort is your universal gateway to real-time rankings and leaderboards, transforming raw data into actionable insights across sports, markets, and competitive landscapes.

 ## Chrome Extension Strategy

-LeaderPort's Chrome extension leverages official sports data APIs and our backend infrastructure to provide real-time data visualization and insights.
-Key features include:
+LeaderPort's Chrome extension leverages public APIs and our backend infrastructure will provide real-time data visualization and insights.
+Key features may include:

 - **Data Integration**: Connects to LeaderPort's backend API which aggregates data from official sources like Sportradar and league APIs.
 - **Smart Caching**: Utilizes `chrome.storage` for efficient data caching and user preferences, respecting subscription tiers.